Hamideh-R/Hamideh-R/README.md

 # 💫 About Me:
-Front-End Developer<br>Enthusiastic Front-End Developer with a strong foundation in HTML, CSS, and JavaScript, eager to contribute to innovative projects, UI/UX Enthusiast
+Front-End Developer<br>Enthusiastic Front-End Developer with a strong foundation in HTML, CSS, and JavaScript, eager to contribute to innovative projects, UI/UX Enthusiast, currently dive into React

 # 💻 Tech Stack: